DewminiDeSilva/test_sehara/README.md

 └─ node_modules/          # bootstrap, swiper (when using Node)
 # Landing Page – Assignment

+----------Running the Project---------

+Open index.html directly in a browser, or

+With Node: npm install → npm run sass:build (or npm run sass:watch) → open with Live Server.
 ---------Associate Web Developer Test  - Landing page--------

 A responsive, single-page company landing site built to the assignment specs: